drupalauth/simplesamlphp-module-drupalauth/README.md

 NOTE: This is software establishes a SAML identity provider (IdP) using Drupal as the user database instead of LDAP.
 If you want to establish your Drupal site as a SAML service provider (SP) connected to a SAML or Shibboleth IdP, see the [simplesamlphp_auth](https://www.drupal.org/project/simplesamlphp_auth) module for Drupal.

+### simpleSAMLphp module

+This module for SimpleSAMLphp provides an Authentication Source for authenticating users against a local Drupal site.
+This allows the administrator to leverage the user management and integration capabilities of Drupal for managing the identity life cycle and the power of SimpleSAMLphp for identity integration.
+This is a simpleSAMLphp module, NOT a Drupal module.
+Download and enabme simpleSAMLmodule only if case if you want to use Drupal as Identity Provider.

+### Drupal modules
+If you want to use Drupal as Identity Provide you should also install [drupalauth4ssp](https://www.drupal.org/project/drupalauth4ssp) that is available on Drupal.org.
+Please note that all issues related to Drupal functionality should be reported there.

+If you want to connect your Drupal site as Service Provider to a SAML or Shibboleth IdP, use the [simplesamlphp_auth](http://drupal.org/project/simplesamlphp_auth) module for Drupal.

 ## Installation

 #### Reqirements
 1. Install Drupal 7.x
 2. Install simpleSAMLphp
-3. Configure SimpleSAMLphp to use something other than "phpsession" for session storage, e.g., SQL or memcache (See: store.type in simplesamlphp/config/config.php).
+3. Configure SimpleSAMLphp to use something other than `phpsession` for session storage, e.g., SQL or memcache (See: `store.type` in `simplesamlphp/config/config.php`).
-4. Download drupalauth
+4. Download drupalauth and unpack drupalauth
-5. Unpack drupalauth
-6. Move the drupalauth module directory into simplesamlphp/modules directory
+5. Move the drupalauth module directory into `simplesamlphp/modules` directory
-7. Configure the authentication source in simplesamlphp/config/authsources.php as described below
+6. Configure the authentication source in `simplesamlphp/config/authsources.php` as described below.

 #### Authenticate against Drupal but use the Drupal login page